-Our operations are subject to anti-corruption laws, including the U.S. Foreign Corrupt Practices Act of 1977, the U.S. domestic bribery statute contained in 18 U.S.C. §201, the U.S. Travel Act (or FCPA); the UK Bribery Act 2010 (the "Bribery Act"); and other anti-corruption laws that apply in countries where we do business.
+Our operations are subject to anti-corruption laws, including FCPA; the Bribery Act; and other anti-corruption laws that apply in countries where we do business.
 The FCPA, the Bribery Act, and these other laws generally prohibit Nyxoah and our employees and intermediaries from authorizing, promising, offering, or providing, directly or indirectly, a financial or other advantage to government officials or other persons to induce them to improperly perform a relevant function or activity (or reward them for such behavior).

 In general, the FCPA prohibits offering to pay, paying, promising to pay, or authorizing the payment of money or anything of value to a foreign official in order to influence any act or decision of the foreign official in his or her official capacity or to secure any other improper advantage in order to obtain or retain business for or with, or in order to direct business to, any person.
 The prohibitions apply not only to payments made to "any foreign official," but also those made to "any foreign political party or official thereof," to "any candidate for foreign political office" or to any person, while knowing that all or a portion of the payment will be offered, given, or promised to anyone in any of the foregoing categories.
 "Foreign officials" under the FCPA include officers or employees of a department, agency, or instrumentality of a foreign government.
-The term "instrumentality" is broad and can include state-owned or state-controlled entities.
+The term "instrumentality" is broad and can include state- owned or state-controlled entities.